Z-Puyu/hive-mind/README.md

 All of the above hotkeys have their tooltip button equivalents in the toolbar.
 Toggling a format with texts selected will apply the format onto the currently selected texts, whereas toggling a format with a collapsed selection will cause the proceding input from the caret position to be applied with the format.

+Regarding the toolbar, we initially append it to every block in the editor, but this soon led to a problem: most text formats such as boldface and italic texts are not used at all in certain special types of blocks such as a code block, so it is redundant to still show the toolbar.
+Therefore, we decided to make the visibility of the toolbar conditional such that it only shows up in a text block (i.e. paragraph, heading) while it is focused.
+An unexpected benefit this has brought is that the editor now looks cleaner because there can only be at most one visible toolbar concurrently.

 #### [Future Plan]

 We will keep updating the hotkey bindings and tooltip buttons to synchronise with new formatting options added.
 For $\LaTeX$ input, we wish to upgrade it such that toggling math mode with texts selected will wrap the selected texts into $\LaTeX$ environment.

+Meanwhile, we are planning to split the toolbar.
+Currently, both text- and block-level formatting buttons are in the same toolbar.
+However, since the toolbar is invisible in certain special blocks such as a code block, this makes hotkey the only possible way to switch back from a special block to a text block, which compromises much flexibility.
+Hence, the block-toggling buttons should be placed at a separate toolbar which is always visible as long as the block is focused.

 We would also continue to improve the various interactions and hotkeys with regard to webpage navigation.
 We expect this to be a continuous and long-term process in a sense that new interactions and UI components will be implemented wherever and whenever they are deemed appropriate.

+#### [Potential Additions]

+Inspired by Notion, we have found that slash commands are a very useful feature to reduce the frequency of mouse-clicking while using the application, which offers a great boost to efficiency.
+Besides, many custom $\LaTeX$ environments are also delimited with slash commands (\begin{...} and \end{...}), so this potentially makes it possible to integrate more $\LaTeX$ environment into our application.

 ### Real-time Rendering of $\LaTeX$ Contents